hjelev/rpi-mqtt-monitor/README.md

 on a Raspberry Pi computer and publish the data to a MQTT broker.

 I wrote this so I can monitor my raspberries at home with [home assistant](https://www.home-assistant.io/).
 The script was written and tested on Python 2 but it should work fine on Python 3.
-The script if very light, it takes 3 seconds as there are 5 half second sleeps in the code - due to mqtt haveing problems if I shoot the messages with no delay, this is only if you choose to send the messages separetely, now the script support a group CSV message that don't have this delay.
+The script if very light, it takes 3 seconds as there are 5 half second sleeps in the code - due to mqtt having problems if I shoot the messages with no delay, this is only if you choose to send the messages separately, now the script support a group CSV message that don't have this delay.

 Each value measured by the script is send via a separate message for easier craetion of home assistant sensors.